Emq17/osTicket-Prerequisites-and-Installation/README.md

 - Congratulations.
 Your intitial installation of osTicket is now complete
 - Use these URL links to:
-  - Log in as an Admin to do Admin things: http://localhost/osTicket/scp/login.php
+  - Log in as an Admin to do Administrative Tasks: http://localhost/osTicket/scp/login.php
+  - Or log in as en End User to actually create tickets: http://localhost/osTicket/

   ![Screen Shot 2023-12-21 at 8 25 17 PM](https://github.com/Emq17/osTicket-Prerequisites-and-Installation/assets/147126755/c03d015c-9a93-44f7-a824-d936a43b0d5b)

-  - Log in as en End User to actually create tickets: http://localhost/osTicket/